noynaert/csc346handouts/01_DataExchange/JavaFX/JavaFX-020-Layouts.md

 * StackPane
 * GridPane
 * BorderPane
-  * Often the root, ten it contains others
+  * Often the root, and it contains other layouts
   * Some regions may be empty.
 They just disappear
   * Bottom is good for a status bar
   * Top is good for a menu or options